That-Guy-Jack/HP-ILO-Fan-Control/README.md

 8. enjoy silence : ) and if thats to fast or slow edit the autofan.sh to your needs.

+###Notes
+- I Recomend especially for the dl360 to add a small 40mm fan to the raid controler to keep it cool

 ### To-do
 - [x] Create a Script to Install and Create fan control scripts
 - [x] Allow easier input of ILO pramaters